 Submissions will be accepted between January 31, 2024 and March 25, 2024.
 Films will be selected, and notification given by May 1, 2024.

 *Date(s) subject to change and will be confirmed in early 2024.

 Please review Rules carefully.
 Failure to comply will result in disqualification of your film.

 Films must be 5 minutes or less in any of these categories:

 Public Service Announcement (P.S.A.)/Advocacy

-Notice of selected films will be made by email in early April 2023.
+Notice of selected films will be made by email on May 1, 2024.